tugbaot/simple-iptv/README.md

 # icon used in the playlist

 app_theme = theme.xml
-# default is theme.xml, but you can add your own or use those from qt_material (see below for the full list)
+# default is theme.xml, but you can modify, add your own or use those from qt_material (see below for the full list)

 row_height: 24
 # for the spacing between playlist items